Sex, fertility and acute lymphoblastic leukaemia (ALL)

 Men and infertility

-- reducing the number of sperm you make
+reducing the number of sperm you make, or stopping you making any at all

-This might be temporary or might mean you can no longer father a child.
+This might be temporary or might mean you can no longer get someone pregnant.

 Women, infertility and early menopause

-Chemotherapy and radiotherapy are some examples of the treatments you might have for ALL that can affect your fertility.
-They work by stopping the
+Chemotherapy and radiotherapy are treatments you might have for acute leukaemia that can affect your fertility.
+These treatments can stop

-The menopause is normally the period of time between the early 40s and late 50s when women stop producing
+The menopause is normally the period of time between the early 40s and late 50s.
+This is when women stop producing sex

 Some of these symptoms of menopause include: